Luisa Monti Sturani

 Luisa Monti Sturani (6 August 1911 - 10 June 2002) was an Italian anti-fascist writer and teacher.

 Biography

 Luisa Monti Sturani was a teacher in literature at secondary schools.
 She wrote many works related to the Italian resistance as a witness of the opposition in a fascist and Nazi regime.

-Daughter of Augusto Monti and Camilla Dezzani, she was born the following year of their marriage.
-She was nicknamed by her father Luisotta, she became in turn a teacher and writer following in her father's footsteps.
-Leo Pestelli, journalist critical of La Stampa (the Press), on April 16, 1954, published on p.
+Daughter of Augusto Monti and Camilla Dezzani, she was born in Chieri the following year of their marriage.
+She was nicknamed by her father Luisotta, and became in turn a teacher and writer following in her father's footsteps.
+Leo Pestelli, a journalist critical of La Stampa, on April 16, 1954, published on p.
 2 of the newspaper a review on a book by Luisa.

 On March 2, 1935, she married Mario Sturani, painter and ceramist, exponent of the Futurist movement from a young age.
-Her husband, a partisan, was a political commissar of the 3rd Brigade Matteotti.
+Her husband was a political commissar of the 3rd Brigade Matteotti, one of the Italian partisan brigades.

 She died in Turin in June 2002 at the age of 91.